DevExpress/devextreme-documentation/concepts/05 Widgets/Sparkline/20 Series Types/010 Line.md

 ![DevExtreme ChartJS Sparkline](/images/ChartJS/SparklineLine.png)

 In the **Sparkline** UI component, the *line* series type is used by default.
 There may be times, however, when you will need to specify this series type explicitly.
-To do so, assign *'line'* to the [type](/api-reference/20%20Data%20Visualization%20Widgets/dxSparkline/1%20Configuration/type.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxSparkline/Configuration/#type') option of the main configuration object.
+To do so, assign *'line'* to the [type](/api-reference/20%20Data%20Visualization%20Widgets/dxSparkline/1%20Configuration/type.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxSparkline/Configuration/#type') property of the main configuration object.

 	<!--JavaScript-->var sparklineOptions = {
 		type: 'line',